-On November 2, 2005, we issued 2.3 million shares of common stock in connection with our acquisition of MHA, and we issued an additional 0.7 million shares on March 9, 2006 for payment of earn-out amounts as provided in the acquisition agreement.
+On November 2, 2005, we issued 2.3 million shares of common stock in connection with our acquisition of The MHA Group, Inc. ("MHA"), and we issued an additional 0.7 million shares on March 9, 2006 for payment of earn-out amounts as provided in the acquisition agreement.
 The issuance is exempt from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), pursuant to Section 4(2) thereof and Regulation D promulgated thereunder ("Regulation D"), based upon representations that we have obtained from each MHA shareholder receiving such shares, including that such shareholder is an "accredited investor" as such term is defined in Rule 501(a) of Regulation D. On March 10, 2006, we filed a registration statement on Form S-3 to register the 2.3 million shares of common stock in connection with our acquisition of MHA and the additional 0.7 million shares for payment of the earn-out amounts as provided in the acquisition agreement.
+On April 18, 2007, we filed a Registration Statement on Form S-8 registering 3 million shares of our common stock reserved for issuance under the AMN Healthcare Equity Plan.
+The AMN Healthcare Equity Plan, as amended, was approved by the Company's stockholders on April 18, 2007.